Slavery in Oman: Slave trade

 After 1867, the British campaign against the Indian Ocean slave trade was undermined by Omani slave dhows using French colors trafficking slaves to Arabia and the Persian Gulf from East Africa as far South as Mozambique, which the French tolerated until 1905, when the Hague International Tribunal mandated France to curtail French flags to Omani dhows; nevertheless, small scale smuggling of slaves from East Africa to Arabia continued until the 1960s.

 In 1873 the British and Sultan Turki signed a treaty that obliged Turki to end the import of slaves.
 This included "slaves who were destined for transport from one part of the Sultan's dominion to another, or using his land for passing them to foreign dominions.
 Anyone found involved in this traffic would be liable to detention and condemnation by all [British] Naval Officers and Agents, and all slaves entering the Sultan's dominions should be freed."
 Zanzibar nominally abolished the slave trade in 1876.
 In practice, however, the slave trade continued at a reduced level.

 The slave trade from Africa shrank in the late 19th-century, but the slave trade from Hejaz continued.

-In 1927 a trial reveal a slave trade organization in which Indian children of both sexes were trafficked to Oman and Dubai via Persia and Gwadar.
+In 1927 a trial revealed a slave trade organization in which Indian children of both sexes were trafficked to Oman and Dubai via Persia and Gwadar.

 In the 1940s, a third slave trade route was noted, in which Balochis from Sindh were shipped across the Persian Gulf, many of whom had sold themselves or their children to escape poverty.